Tyfox1206/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+  * There is a never a point where the failed campaigns surpass the successful campaigns.
+  * The successful campaigns peak in May and then decline month over month for the rest of the year.

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?